 Recurring Gift.
-Have your gift automatically charge to a credit card of choice on or around the same day each month.
+Have your gift automatically charged to a credit card of choice on or around the same day each month.

 Matching Gifts.
 Many companies encourage their employees to make charitable contributions by matching their philanthropic gift.
-Find out if your employer participates and learn more at www.doublethedonation.com/vfcce.
+Find out whether your employer participates and learn more at www.doublethedonation.com/vfcce.

 Pledge.
 Make a one-time or multi-year pledge.

 Sponsor an Event.
 Sponsors play a significant role in the success of our conferences.

 Contact us today about how you can become a sponsor.

 Stock Transfer.
 A gift of stock or appreciated securities has two major advantages.
 It provides the donor with an immediate income tax deduction and eliminates capital gains taxes to the extent allowed by law.
 Stock can be transferred to the VFCCE, which can receive stock certificates.

 The Virginia Foundation for Community College Education is a 501 (c)(3) charitable organization.
 Our federal tax id is 23-7004354.

 In keeping with state and national practice, the Virginia Foundation for Community College Education maintains an administrative fee of 4 percent, which will be assessed on a one-time basis on all new restricted contributions.
 The proceeds from this fee will further Foundation development efforts, allowing for advances in processing gifts, stewarding donors, and preparing for and executing fundraising activities.